Get 80% off your plan for your first 3 months*

 The web provides general data, but talking to people gives you specific insights.
 Contact these sources:

-- Business owners: Those who've faced similar hiring decisions
+• business owners: those who've faced similar hiring decisions in your industry

-- Suppliers and customers: Industry contacts with hiring experience
+• suppliers and customers: industry contacts who have recent hiring experience

-It also helps to speak with people whose job description matches the vacancy you have.
+It also helps to speak with people whose job description matches your vacancy.
 If you're hiring a senior designer, for example, chat with senior designers in your network.

 Comply with the law

-Legal compliance ensures you meet all employment law requirements when paying employees.
-Check the law if you plan to employ someone on minimum wage or offer overtime.
+Legal compliance means meeting all employment law requirements when paying employees.
+Check the Fair Work Ombudsman for guidance, especially if you plan to pay minimum wage or offer overtime.

 3. Find out a candidate's pay expectations

-Candidate pay expectations are the salary and benefits your prospective employees want for the role.
-Don't forget that candidates have opinions about fair compensation.
+Candidate pay expectations are the salary and benefits a prospective employee wants for the role.
+Candidates have clear opinions about fair compensation based on their experience and market research.

 Use the interview process to understand their expectations and decide early if you can afford them.